Provision and Manage Google Cloud Compute with Kestra Tasks

 The Google Batch task runner deploys a container for each task on a specified Google Cloud Batch VM.

-To launch tasks on Google Cloud Batch, you should understand three main concepts:
+To launch tasks on Google Cloud Batch, you should understand five main concepts:

 How the Google Batch task runner works